 WHEAT consistently partners with organizations, agencies and faith communities to fight hunger and its related issues within Arizona, as well as nationally and internationally.
 We continue to advocate for positive changes and increased funding in the Federal Budget including Summer Food Service Programs and are Supplemental Nutrition, Children’s Nutrition programs and funding for SNAP, formerly known as Food Stamps.

-WHEAT is actively involved in advocacy efforts with Arizona’s State Legislature, in collaboration with other agencies, whenever it concerns those living in poverty.
+WHEAT is actively involved in advocacy efforts communicating with Arizona’s State Legislature and Congressional Delegation, in collaboration with other agencies, whenever and however it concerns those living in poverty.
 WHEAT’s strength lies in its long time coalition building with officials, faith communities, educational institutions and people with decision-making power.

 Since 1979, WHEAT has been on the forefront of poverty and hunger issues; called on to serve on international committees, such as the FAO Hunger Committee and the Millennium Development Committee (now the Sustainable Development Committee), helping to make decisions on programming that directly affects the World’s poor.
 These two collaborations, in particular, have led to international projects that are accountable and achieving great success in developing countries toward an end to poverty, hunger and disease, leading to empowerment and economic success.

-We continue the collaboration with Arizona Community Action Agency, the AZ DES and the USDA with other statewide partners in a Community Partnership to Increase SNAP Enrollment in Arizona.
+We continue the collaboration with Widlfire (formerly Arizona Community Action Agency), the AZ DES and the USDA with other statewide partners in a Community Partnership to Increase SNAP Enrollment in Arizona.
 WHEAT’s primary role is to engage faith communities in SNAP outreach activities through volunteer training, distribution of materials, actual pre-screening and enrollment assistance at their faith community location.

 We are deeply committed to our partnerships, and the positive outcomes for those living in poverty, such as the Valley of the Sun United Way’s Anti-Hunger Community Collaborative, actively participating on the Summer Food Service committee and SNAP Outreach committee, as well as participating in the Financial Stability Coalition.